heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 conflict yourself to avoid the students to have to do it so they can focus on the content.

+Add the student to the GitHub organization and the right team.
 </details>

 #### Make changes if needed